 11+ Verbal Reasoning

-This 11plus Verbal Reasoning course is ideal preparation for this exam.
+This online 11plus Verbal Reasoning exam course is ideal preparation for this exam.
 The online practice offers practice questions similar to those used by most Local Authorities and grammar school exam bodies such as in Kent, Bucks and by the SW Herts consortium.

 The following 21 Verbal Reasoning 11plus Question Types are commonly used in many versions of this exam and all 21 types can be practiced over and over using this site.
 Your child can also take 50 or 100 question timed tests allowing them to experience an exam situation in the safety of their own environment.
 There is more detail in your MY COURSES home page.

 Type 1 - Add a letter to make four words.